Getting Started

 import spycci

-Alternatively, individual submodules, classes, and functions can be imported separately:
+Alternatively, individual submodules, classes, and functions can be imported separately using standard python syntax such as:

 from spycci import systems